How to Harness the Obscured Power Of Dim Dreams

 A memory is formed in your brain by linking it to other memories.
 For example, when you hear a phrase in a foreign language that you don’t speak, it’s difficult to recall the phrase.

-When a dream has few details with which to link the memory, it becomes a dim dream.
+When a dream has few details with which to link the memory, it becomes a faded dream.

-When a dream is dim, when it comes to dream analysis, there’s next to nothing to go on, not much to interpret, and little to understand.
+When the memory of a dream has faded, when it comes to dream analysis, there’s next to nothing to go on, not much to interpret, and little to understand.

 Some dreams are intricate, incredibly detailed, and lifelike.
 They’re usually called vivid dreams.

-Dim dreams are the opposite of vivid dreams.
+Faded dreams are the dimmed opposite of vivid dreams.

 Most lists don’t include them as a type of dream, along with lucid, vivid, and others.